-Find a boss to let you advance
+Find a boss who’s willing to let you advance

 Q. My boss is refusing to help me advance my career.
 For 10 years, I have been the executive secretary for “Rob,” the owner of a small law firm.
 When a legal assistant position opened up, I asked to move into that role, which doesn’t require any legal experience.

 Because of my long service and our excellent working relationship, I expected Rob to be supportive.
 However, he immediately said, “No, I need you right where you are.”
 I explained that I could easily recruit a qualified replacement, but he wouldn’t consider it.

 My responsibilities far exceed those of most secretaries, and I know I have the ability to do more.
 However, advancing within the firm now seems like an impossibility.
 Apparently, my only choices are to leave or remain a secretary forever.
 Do you have any advice?